kramse/kramse-labs/README.md

 * at least 16 GB recommended
 * 200 GB free storage

-You need to be able to run virtul machines, 64-bit Linux.
+You need to be able to run virtual machines which are 64-bit Linux.

 Note: I can only help a little with operating system support.